elgindavis/Authenticate/README.md

 * Reset Password Page.
 * Signup Page.

-All of those functional and connected with an authentication provider.
+All of those functional and connected with an authentication provider.# Bible-Quotidien